DarkVader135/website-project/README.md

 # website-project
-webesite using vue.js firebase and bootstrap do to a somewhat decent looking website
+website using vue.js firebase and bootstrap do to a somewhat decent looking website